Wologman/Python_Notes/Efficient Python Principles.md

 - Sparse is better than dense
 - Readability counts
 - Special cases aren't special enough to break the rules
-- Althouch practicality beats purity
+- Although practicality beats purity
 - Errors should never pass silently
 - Unless explicitly silenced
 - In the face of ambiguity, refuse the temptation to guess